Configuration

 The authentication mechanism in the Collector uses the extensions mechanism, allowing for custom authenticators to be plugged into Collector distributions.
 Each authentication extension has two possible usages:

 For a list of known authenticators, see the Registry.
-If you’re interested in developing a custom authenticator, see Building a custom authenticator.
+If you’re interested in developing a custom authenticator, see Building an authenticator extension.

 To add a server authenticator to a receiver in the Collector, follow these steps:

-- Add the authenticator extension and its configuration under
+1. Add the authenticator extension and its configuration under .extensions.

 The following example uses the OIDC authenticator on the receiver side, making this suitable for a remote Collector that receives data from an OpenTelemetry Collector acting as agent: